metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 =================================
 Overview
 --------
-The main task in setting up a training procedure with `metatensor-models` is to provide files for training, validation, and testing datasets.
+The main task in setting up a training procedure with `metatrain` is to provide files for training, validation, and testing datasets.
 Our system allows flexibility in parsing data for training.
 Mandatory sections in the `options.yaml` file include: